logicalor/comfyui_multi_replace/README.md

   - Supports regular expressions
   - Case-sensitive/insensitive matching
   - Replace all or first occurrence only
-  - Outputs: modified text, pairs passthrough (for chaining), changes log, and replacement count
+  - Outputs: modified text, pairs (for chaining), changes log, and replacement count

 ## Installation